About Acadia Psychotherapy

 Our Eight Core Values at Acadia Psychotherapy

-Healing unfolds within safe, attuned relationship.
-We honor therapy as a collaborative process—one built on trust, mutual respect, and shared insight.
-You are not alone here.
-We walk beside you with care and presence.
+Healing happens in relationship.
+We view therapy as a co-created space—built on trust, attunement, and shared insight.
+You are not alone; we walk beside you with care.

-Emotional safety is the foundation of transformation.
-Through a trauma-sensitive and attachment-informed lens, we create a steady and supportive environment where you can explore, feel, and reconnect—without fear or shame.
+Emotional safety is the foundation for healing.
+Through a trauma-informed, attachment-based lens, we foster a space where you can explore without fear or shame.

 We understand the nuanced and often invisible impacts of trauma.
 Our work is shaped by a deep respect for your lived experiences, and we move gently—always centering your safety, dignity, and autonomy.